NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 There are currently two major systems at NESCC:

-- Hera* A 760 Tflop Cray Compute Cluster high performance computing system
+- Hera* A 760 Tflop Cray Compute Cluster high performance computing system.
 - HPSS* A 50 Petabyte IBM/Oracle hierarchical storage management
   system.

-In 2025, two systems are scheduled for addition to NESCC.
+In 2025, two systems are scheduled for addition to NESCC:

-Ursa, based on AMD 9654 and DDN Lustre, should be in place early in 2025.
+- Ursa, based on AMD 9654 and DDN Lustre, should be in place early in 2025.
-Rhea, based on AMD Turin and DDN Lustre & VAST File Systems, is expected in the second half of the calendar year.
+- Rhea, based on AMD Turin and DDN Lustre & VAST File Systems, is expected in the second half of the calendar year.

 These `slides
 <https://docs.google.com/presentation/d/1uFii6V18uaYMcA7WNKF3eAtn26LU4pcxp8uEqEdDPz0/edit#slide=id.g30820fabc4a_16_0>`_